 - Travel Insurance: Never leave home without it!

-8. Other Things you Might Bring
+8. Other Things You Might Want to Bring

 - Books make great company for the time you will spend on the ship, at the airport and on the beach.